A full ERP system designed by Western Canadian Software.

 Five inquiries let you monitor outstanding orders and inquire on historical work by particular customer unit.
 Full invoice details are kept including cost hours and purchase requisition information.

 Management reports include open order reports, sales reports and a Work In Progress report.

 The service quotation system lets you track open quotes, transfer quotes to orders or to lost history and then report on lost history by reason code.

 This module integrates with Inventory, Accounts Receivable, Fixed Assets and General Ledger.
 It can also be interfaced with Payroll.

 No reviews have been submitted.
 Do you use AIMS?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!